sajdakabir/march-landing/src/content/march/privacy-policy.md

 </aside>

-# Privacy Policy
+# Privacy Policy - March Labs Inc.

-At **march, BDA march.cat ( march labs Inc.)**, we are committed to protecting the privacy of our customers and users.
-We take the security of our customer and user data seriously and use advanced encryption and SSL technologies to ensure that your data remains secure.
+At **March Labs (BDA march.cat)**, we prioritize the privacy and security of our users.
+This policy explains what data we collect, how we use it, how long we retain it, and your rights.

-We collect and process personal data for the purpose of providing our services to customers and users.
-We use the data we collect to provide, maintain, protect, and improve our services and to develop new features.

-We do not sell or rent personal data to third parties for their own marketing or other purposes.
-We do share personal data with third-party service providers, such as payment processors, in order to provide our services.

-We are committed to protecting the privacy of children.
-Our services are not intended for use by children under the age of 13.
+**Data We Collect**

+- **Google Calendar**: We access your Google Calendar events (titles, descriptions, times, and metadata) to sync and display them in our app.
+- **Google Login**: We collect basic profile info (name, email, profile picture) when you authenticate using Google, to create and manage your account.

+**How We Use Your Data**

+We use your data to provide and improve our services, including syncing calendar events and enabling Google login.
+We do not sell or share your data with third parties for marketing.

+**Data Retention & Deletion**

+We retain your data while your account is active or as needed to provide our services.
+You can request data deletion by contacting us at [mailto:sahin@march.cat](mailto:sahin@march.cat) , and we will delete your data within 30 days.
+If you revoke Google access, we will delete stored data within 30 days.

+**Security**

+We use SSL encryption and other security measures to protect your data in transit and at rest.

+**Compliance with Google Policies**

+We comply with Google’s Limited Use requirements, only accessing and retaining data for the services you request.

+**Policy Updates**

-We may update our Privacy Policy from time to time.
-Any changes we make will be posted on this page.
+We may update this policy from time to time.
+Changes will be posted here.

 # Terms of Service